-Fentanyl addiction is caused by long term intake of Fentanyl.
+Fentanyl addiction can be caused by long term use of Fentanyl.
 Fentanyl topical is available with a prescription under the brand names Duragesic and Ionsys.
 Other brand or generic formulations may also be available.

 - Duragesic 25 micrograms (mcg) per hour

 - Duragesic 75 mcg per hour